 What is the stereotype that most holds true?
 That we’re laid back and chill.
 And hippies.
 That we’re all just cool folks, relaxed.
 That everything is going to be alright.

 What is your favorite Golden State splurge?
 We are all foodies in my family.
 We try to eat some of the best things in the best places.
-For our big nights out lately, because my daughter has been a vegan for two years now—and I was a vegan, my wife is a vegetarian—our new go-to is a plant-based restaurant called Crossroads on Melrose.
-We were just there for my daughter’s 23rd birthday.
+For our big nights out lately, because my daughter has been a vegan for several years now—and I was a vegan, my wife is a vegetarian—our new go-to is a plant-based restaurant called Crossroads on Melrose.
 And over in Santa Monica we will splurge at Giorgio Baldi.

 Time for a road trip—where are you going?
 Anywhere along the California coastline.
 We love getting in the car and driving up the coast.
 We will make a day out of it.
-There’s nothing better than jumping on the PCH and stopping, well, wherever we decide to stop.
+There’s nothing better than jumping on the Pacific Coast Highway [aka Highway One] and stopping, well, wherever we decide to stop.
 And of course, finding new places to eat!

 If you could decree an official state culinary experience, what would it be?
 For me?
 It’s simple.
 A nice bone-in rib eye, lobster mac and cheese, or lobster mashed potatoes.
 Some steamed veggies and a tall glass of iced tea.
 At home.
 You know, I am a lightweight chef on my own.
 Being on the Food Network and being a judge on Iron Chef America—and competing on that show and competing on Chopped—I’ve gotten to know these world-class, Michelin-star chefs.
 They’ve given me trade secrets.
 So my favorite California meal is at home.
 If I want to go out for it, I hit up Mastro’s in Beverly Hills or Thousand Oaks.
 That’s my go-to place for my steak.